coderclubers/coderclubers/README.md

 - 🌱 I’m currently learning Javascript.
 - 💞️ I’m looking to collaborate on a project.
 - 📫 How to reach me jitterings#7393 discord.
-- I am 13 years old and have basic knowledge of javascript.
+- I am 13-years-old and have basic knowledge of javascript.